- Reviews: 223

 The room was nice and big, clean and the staff was kind and helpfull.

-We spent other night in this cozy hotel in the mountains near Andorra la Vella and some ski facilities.
+We spent another night in this cozy hotel in the mountains near Andorra la Vella and some ski facilities.
 It's a different way to enjoy your stay in the country, suitable both for urban and nature turism but ideal for this last one.

 Pasamos otra noche en este acogedor hotel en las montañas cerca de Andorra la Vella y de algunas instalaciones de esquí.
 Es una manera diferente de disfrutar tu estancia en el país, válido tanto para el turismo urbano como de naturaleza, pero más adecuado para este último.